Announcing the TechCrunch Disrupt NY 2017 agenda

 12:45 PM – 1:05 PM

-Commission impossible: Keeping the Internet free with FCC Commissioner Mignon Clyburn (Federal Communications Commission)
+Commission impossible: Keeping the internet free with FCC Commissioner Mignon Clyburn (Federal Communications Commission)

 1:05 PM – 1:25 PM